shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-05-27-transaction-and-locks-in-mysql.markdown

 ## Transactions

-Transactions are required for atomicity.If one part of the transaction fails, the entire transaction fails, and the database state is left unchanged.
+Transactions are required for atomicity.
+If one part of the transaction fails, the entire transaction fails, and the database state is left unchanged.

 * START TRANSACTION or BEGIN start a new transaction